-- Recruit natural-resource expert. - Select landowners and field sites. - Create timed agenda of the field day. - Familiarize natural-resource expert and landowners with objectives, content, agenda, instructor guidelines, and structure of the session. - Send reminder emails to class participants, the natural-resource expert and landowners three to seven days before site visits. - Print directions for carpooling to field sites.
+- Recruit a natural resource expert. - Select landowners and field sites. - Create timed agenda for the field day. - Familiarize natural resource expert and landowners with the objectives, content, agenda, instructor guidelines and structure of the session. - Send reminder emails to class participants, the natural resource expert and landowners three to seven days before site visits. - Print directions for carpooling to field sites.